 - Avoid using flashing content.
 It’s crucial not to use videos that have more than three flashes within a period of 1 second.
 This could provoke seizures in some users.

-Allow users to be able to control your media player
+Give users control of your media

 - Don’t let videos autoplay on a page, this can cause confusion and disorientation for users.
 The sound can also interfere with assistive technology, such as a screen reader.